 Many people who have hepatitis C live for years without feeling sick.
-But the virus can still damage your liver — even when there aren’t any symptoms.
+But the virus can still damage your liver — even when it’s not causing any symptoms.
 You could also spread the virus to others without knowing it.

 The only way to know for sure if you have hepatitis C is to get a blood test.
 Medicine can cure most cases of hepatitis C.